transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 // Test X is a parameter in a function func TestFuncWithPopConnection(x *x.Something) {}
 ```
+In the above example, there is a `want` statement that will trigger the linter to flag an unwanted object in the struct.

 The testdata will then be passed into the `Run` as a parameter as noted above in the sample linter test: `analysistest.Run(t, testdata, LinterAnalyzer, "example_linter_tests/...")`